Found February 13, 2004

 Based on a noble gas studies at the University of Tokyo (J. Park, K. Nagao, and R. Okazaki), SaU 290 was shown to contain the highest solar noble gas abundances among CH group members.
 The He and Ne isotopic ratios in SaU 290 are consistent with solar values.
 A 21Ne-based CRE age has been established at 1.2 m.y.
 The average Δ17O value of 2.2 (±0.6) is nearly identical to the values in most CH, CB, and CH/CB magnesian cryptocrystalline chondrules, indicating their likely formation from a common reservoir resulting from a single impact event (Nakashima et al., 2011).
 Given the range of O-isotopic values in those cryptocrystalline chondrules having anomalous values, it is proposed that they might have formed along with the type-I porphyritic chondrules.

 A complete mineralogical inventory of the refractory inclusions and Al-rich chondrules present in SaU 290 has been prepared by Zhang and Hsu (2009).
 The CAI content of SaU 290 reflects the low abundance (0.1 vol%) and relatively small size (ave. ~40 µm) typical for other CH chondrites, but unlike those from other carbonaceous chondrite groups.
-The small CAI sizes are thought to be the result of either a nebular sorting mechanism or a mechanism which controlled the growth rates.
-The CH group CAIs are unique in composition from those of other carbonaceous chondrite groups and exhibit a highly refractory nature experiencing higher solar nebular peak temperatures of 13861074°C. They consist primarily of hibonite and grossite, along with melilite, spinel, fassaite, and anorthite, and various combinations thereof.
+The small CAI sizes are thought to be the result of either a nebular sorting mechanism or a mechanism that controlled the growth rates.
+The CH group CAIs are unique in composition from those of other carbonaceous chondrite groups and exhibit a highly refractory nature reflecting higher solar nebular peak temperatures of 10741386°C. They consist primarily of hibonite and grossite, along with melilite, spinel, fassaite, and anorthite, and various combinations thereof.
 While some CAIs exhibit igneous features consistent with crystallization from melt droplets, others have a layered texture indicative of nebular gassolid condensation.
 An ultrarefractory inclusion was identified in SaU 290 by Zhang et al. (2015), which is composed of such ultrarefractory phases as panguite, davisite, and Sc-rich anosovite, together with the more typical refractory phases spinel, anorthite, and perovskite.
 This ultrarefractory CAI is depleted in 16O, which attests to its formation in the outer region of the protoplanetary disk where isotopic self-shielding during UV photolysis of CO preferentially produces an 16O-poor gas (Krot et al., 2009).

 In addition, rare amoeboid olivine aggregates (AOAs) composed of olivine, Al-diopside, and anorthite have been identified in CH chondrites (Krot et al., 2014).
 These are texturally and mineralogically similar to AOAs in other carbonaceous chondrite groups that were formed as nebular condensates during the earliest stages of Solar System history.
 A suite of Al-rich chondrules compositionally unique to those of other carbonaceous chondrite groups have also been documented.
 These are likely products of melted precursor material derived from both CAIs and ferromagnesian chondrules.
 The study presented evidence for low degrees of both thermal metamorphism and aqueous alteration on the CH parent body, leaving the inclusions in a pristine state and reflecting the nebular conditions in which they were formed.